 If you're looking for some help picking the best dishes in the city, this is a great way to become more acquainted with Roman cuisine!

 While on this outing you can expect to enjoy at least 6 different samples at 8 unique stops in Rome, and adults can purchase an upgraded drinks package to enjoy some extra wine, beer, or spritz.

 - Availability: Mon - Sat at 5 pm (also available at 11 am)

 - Duration: 3 - 3 ½ hours

 This is an excellent way to discover the city after dark, allowing you to solve a mystery while you explore some of the most notable locations in Rome.

-There is also another game which covers areas near the Vatican, and it’s actually based on the film/book series Angels & Demons.
+There is also another game that covers areas near the Vatican, and it's actually based on the film/book series Angels & Demons.
 Play the role of Robert Langdon uncovering a mystery!